DopplerHQ/awesome-bots/readme.md

 * [Hunch](http://hunchinsights.com) - Hunch is your powerful but super simple analytics assistant that constantly monitors your marketing metrics.
 From answering AARRR  funnel questions to automating your weekly and monthly reporting.
 * [Boim](https://bo.im) - Bo.im is gateway to all your channels.
 It can link to all of your bots, contact info, locations, websites, and much more, while behaving according to where it was clicked on.
 * [Messengerify](https://messengerify.me/) - Messengerify will connect the website with your Facebook Page and provide a better chat experience for your customers.
 Even if visitor leaves your website the conversation can continue via Messenger.
+* [WhatsHelp](https://whatshelp.io/) - Messenger Marketing Platform for marketers and entrepreneurs.
+Grow your subscriber list, create smart bots, and broadcast messages in just a few clicks.

 #### Monetization
 * [RadBots](https://radbots.com/) - Monetization Tools For Bots